Faculty and Staff

 JABSOM Logo(Instructor) – Adult neurogenic communication and swallowing disorders

-Ms. Brittany Evans is an Instructor at the University of Hawai`i Mānoa Communication Sciences and Disorders Department (UHCSD).
-She serves as an acute speech-language pathologist at Queen’s Medical Center Health – West Oahu.
-Ms. Evans received her master’s degree in Speech-Language Pathology from the University of Hawai`i Mānoa.
+Ms. Brittany Evans is an Instructor at the University of Hawaiʻi at Mānoa Communication Sciences and Disorders Department (UHCSD).
+She serves as an acute speech-language pathologist at Queen’s Medical Center Health – West Oʻahu.
+Ms. Evans received her master’s degree in Speech-Language Pathology from the University of Hawaiʻi at Mānoa.
 She specializes in diagnosis and treatment of speech, language, swallowing, voice, and cognitive-communication disorders related to neurologic diseases in the adult population.
 She has 7 years of experience in the acute care setting – specializing in evaluation and treatment of dysphagia.
 She is certified in VitalStim Neuromuscular Electrical Stimulation (NMES) and competent in performing Modified Barium Swallowing Studies.

 » Curriculum Vitae